work with me

 How can I get involved in research?
 Students who wish to work with me should complete the IV/LAB New Student Challenge, which involves either taking (and doing really well in) a class with me or doing one of the starter projects listed in the challenge.
 You also need to show me a sample of your writing.
 If you are interested, you don't even need to contact me first, just go ahead and try the challenge, then come see me to talk about it during my office hours.
 Please also read more below to learn more about the different specific ways for students to participate in research!

 May I and how do I contact you?
 This page answers the question "how can I get involved in research?"
-If you have a more specific question or need clarification, please email me and include the word "courage" in your email subject line so that I know that you have already read this page.
+If you have a more specific question or need clarification, please email me and include the phrase "daring greatly" in your email subject line so that I know that you have already read this page.
 (I apologize to those who have not read this page if I do not respond to your emails -- I have instituted this policy because I receive too many requests to respond to each potential domestic and international student who has not at least made the effort to understand what it means to work in the lab by reading this webpage.)
 It is a real privilege to work in the lab, if/when you contact me, please make it clear that you have visited our lab webpage and learned what we are about and that you are not just spamming numerous professors with a generic request.

 The Interactive Visualization Lab (IV/LAB for short) is a vibrant collaborative research environment in the Department of Computer Science and Engineering.
 Our physical lab space is located in room 2-203 Keller Hall on the East Bank Campus of the University of Minnesota.
 Our lab webpage includes links to our active projects and past publications, which are a great indication of the types of projects that students do in the lab.
 Students can get involved in this research at several levels: